gjpelletier/stepAIC/README.md

 # stepAIC - Stepwise, Lasso, and Ridge linear regression to optimize AIC, BIC, or VIF in Python and Jupyter Notebook

-The stepAIC package includes three functions, **stepwise**, and **lasso**, and **ridge**, to find the optimum set of predictor variables that optimizes either the Akaike Information Criterion (AIC), Bayesian Information Criterion (BIC), or Variance Inflation Factors (VIF) in a linear regression model.
+The stepAIC package includes three functions, **stepwise**, and **lasso**, and **ridge**, to find the optimum set of predictor variables that optimizes either the Akaike Information Criterion (AIC), Bayesian Information Criterion (BIC), adjusted rsquared, or Variance Inflation Factors (VIF) in a linear regression model.

 The choice between Lasso, Ridge, or Stepwise regression depends on the specific context and requirements of the analysis.
 Stepwise regression is widely used ([e.g. Murtaugh, 2009](https://doi.org/10.1111/j.1461-0248.2009.01361.x)), but often criticized ([e.g. Flom and Cassell, 2007](https://www.lexjansen.com/pnwsug/2008/DavidCassell-StoppingStepwise.pdf)).
 Lasso and Ridge regression are generally preferred for their efficiency and ability to handle large datasets without overfitting.
 However, Stepwise regression can be more suitable for exploratory data analysis and when the goal is to identify the most influential predictors.
 Ultimately, the best choice depends on the data characteristics and the researcher's objectives.